-- Welcome back, Team Lead.
+- Q Welcome back, Team Lead.
 The READY team is anxious to get back to work.
-Please take your place and continue to work with your team.
-It is now week 9 of the outbreak, and READY is hard at work managing programming with the ongoing HxNy outbreak. - We will check in periodically; if you need our assistance, please raise your hand, and we will come to help you. - After your meeting with the Regional Director at the end of Week 31, you will receive a detailed report which offers critical feedback.
-Please save this for your records. - Q Follow the link provided at the end of the simulation to complete the brief survey. - Once you have reviewed your feedback and completed the survey, please let one of the logistics officers know that you are finished.
+It is now week 9 of the outbreak, and READY is hard at work managing programming with the ongoing HxNy outbreak. - Q We will check in periodically; if you have a question, please let us know, and if you need one-on-one assistance, one of us will invite you back to the Logistics Office to help you. - Q After your meeting with the Regional Director at the end of Week 31, you will receive a detailed report which offers critical feedback.
+Please save this for your records. - Q Follow the link provided at the end of the simulation to complete a brief survey. - Q Once you have reviewed your feedback and completed the survey, please raise your hand to signal that you have finished your work and keep it raised.

-Monitor playtime for Module 2, announcing to participants when Week 13 (their fifth "turn"), and Week 21 (their sixth "turn"), and Week 31 (their seventh "turn") are expected to begin:
+Monitor playtime for Module 2, announcing to participants both verbally and in the chat box when Week 13 (their fifth "turn"), and Week 21 (their sixth "turn"), and Week 31 (their seventh "turn") are expected to begin:

 MODULE TWO WEEK OF SIMULATION ESTIMATED TIME TO COMPLETE

 TURN FOUR WEEK NINE 16 MINUTES

 TURN FIVE WEEK THIRTEEN 16 MINUTES

 TURN SIX WEEK TWENTY-ONE 16 MINUTES

 TURN SEVEN WEEK THIRTY-ONE 16 MINUTES

-REAL TIME REVIE w 6 MINUTES DO NOT ANNOUNCE
+REAL TIME REVI EW 6 MINUTES DO NOT ANNOUNCE

 SURVEY 3 MINUTES DO NOT ANNOUNCE

 TOTAL TIME FOR MODULE TWO 80 MINUTES